 We offer a variety of anesthesia options to make sure you are comfortable during your procedure.
 Teeth extractions can be performed comfortably with a local anesthetic applied directly to the extraction site, or you may opt for IV anesthesia, which allows you to sleep comfortably throughout the procedure.

-We also offer permanent tooth replacement options at all four of our King County offices.
+We also offer permanent tooth replacement options at all five of our King County offices.
 If you are interested in replacing your tooth, contact our office to schedule an appointment.
 Your oral surgeon will be able to discuss tooth replacement options and form an extraction plan that also accounts for your tooth restoration.
 Sometimes your surgeon can prepare for your tooth replacement during the extraction procedure by performing a socket preservation or other bone grafting treatment.
 A dental implant can often be placed at the same time the diseased tooth is removed.

 Dr. D. Rick Edwards, Dr. Carl Johnson, Dr. Ben Johnson, and Dr. Michael Johnson are all experts in the placement of dental implants, implant-supported bridges, and even full-arch replacements.
 Whether you need one tooth or multiple teeth replaced, our surgeons can use dental implant technology to give you a permanent solution for your missing or failing teeth.
 To learn more about dental implants and the other tooth replacement options we offer, contact our office today.